Alleviating the cosmological constant problem from particle production: Limits of our toy model and possible improvements

 We may therefore easily conclude that the WIGEPs may lie either in very large intervals of masses that are, somehow, similar to those predicted by the so-called WIMPzillas \cite{wimpzillas} or in smaller intervals, namely $\lesssim1$ GeV, being compatible with recent axion search \cite{axionsearch}.

 It is remarkable to stress an important point as follows.
-Slow mass WIGEPs that we predict, or better to say that we cannot exclude, may be less likely since axions and/or in general ultralight fields may arise for other different processes, being dominant over geometric quasiparticles.
-In particular, since vacuum energy magnitude is huge, it is more likely that massive particles are produced, instead of light fields that, otherwise would give an enormous number of particles, far from expectations.
+Slow mass WIGEPs that we predict, or better to say that we cannot exclude, may be less likely since axions and/or in general ultralight fields may arise for other different processes, being dominant over geometric quasiparticles, see e.g. \cite{giusti1,giusti2,giusti3} where examples of virtual gravitons associated to the gravity sector can be found.
+These predictions look extremely similar to our outcomes, since we adopted a Yukawa-like interaction that couples the gravity and scalar field sectors adopting a fast interaction, similar to that discussed in the previous references.
+Toward our model, since vacuum energy magnitude is huge, it is more likely that massive particles are produced, instead of light fields that would give a number of particles too large, i.e., far from expectations.
 Moreover, the more massive fields are predicted the more weakly interacting particles are expected, guaranteeing structures to form.
-In this respect, we also stress that since dark matter is produced from the degrees of freedom coming from vacuum energy, but nothing has argued about the dynamics of the universe \emph{before} and \emph{after}, vacuum energy is associated to a symmetry breaking mechanism \cite{martin}, it has been shown in Ref. \cite{LM,niki} that the solution of the cosmological constant problem would imply highly massive particles.
+We also stress that since dark matter is produced from the degrees of freedom coming from vacuum energy, but nothing has argued about the dynamics of the universe \emph{before} and \emph{after}, such vacuum energy is associated to a symmetry breaking mechanism \cite{martin}.
+In this respect, it has been shown in Ref. \cite{LM,niki} that the solution of the cosmological constant problem would imply highly massive particles.

 In other words, from the one side we \emph{do not} exclude ultralight fields to contribute to dark matter \cite{ultra}.
 On the other hand, however, we propose that the dominant contribution is geometrical, but with higher and more probable masses associated to it.